Edward Morrison (American football): Early years

 George Edward Morrison or Ted as family and friends called him, was born in Chelsea Massachusetts to George and Minnie Morrison.
 He was an only child.

 Morrison played baseball and football at Everett High School.
 He then enrolled at Tufts University in 1915.

 As a player for Tufts University during the 1916 season, he was the target of significant racial discrimination.
 During a game against Princeton, he sustained injuries as the result of dirty play at that hands of Princeton players.

 Later that season, the team had a game at Indiana University.
 The team's hotel initially denied Morrison and another black teammate a room.
 In response, Tufts coach Charles Whelan protested and said that if the black players weren't accommodated, he would take his team back to Massachusetts without playing.
 The hotel quickly acquiesced, and Tufts won the game, 12–10.

 Coaching career

 From 1918 to 1920, Morrison studied dentistry at Howard University in Washington, D.C.
 He served as the head football coach at Howard from 1920 to 1922 and again in 1924, winning a black college football national championship in 1920.
+It was under Dr. Morrison's leadership that Howard's football team adopted the Bison mascot which went on to become the official university mascot.

 Morrison became the head football coach and taught dentistry at Lincoln University in Pennsylvania in 1927.